Table of Contents

 - Focusing solely on the product image with the perfect lighting and with no copy can attract the audience’s attention as well, the John Jacobs Eyewear ads are examples of that.

 - Sephora India has a string of offline shops and an online shopping site for its beauty and personal care products.
 Relatively new, this international brand offers an ‘invitation’ to live life lavishly, generating a buzz and curiosity among its audience.
-The CTA and the overview of a few scrolling products is the perfect way to engage and bring in customers.
+The CTA and the overview of a few scrolling products in their best Facebook ads is the perfect way to engage and bring in customers.

 - Using influencers for validating or leveraging their online presence to create awareness is another great strategy.
 Recently Skillshare collaborated with YouTube sensation Marques Brownlee for one of their masterclasses on how to make YouTube videos.

 - Flatlays are an amazing way to photograph your products without investing much.
-Business workshops like Skillshare have done this beautifully to their advantage.
+Business workshops like Skillshare have done used their Facebook ads beautifully to their advantage.

 - If your product images are full of intricate designs or works, it is always advisable to use a solid background for your campaigns to rest the focus only on your product.
 Several jewelry brands such as Caratlane use this concept beautifully.

-- Promoting success stories and showing that you put your customers first is a great idea for ad campaigns, something that the wedding planning site Wed Me Good has done.
+- Promoting success stories and showing that you put your customers first is a great idea for a successful ad campaign, something that the wedding planning site Wed Me Good has done.
+The best Facebook ad examples combine creativity and purpose.

 - Brands like Fossil add urgency to their sales promotions with the lure of Limited stock.
 For your popular products, you can try this idea for more footfalls on your site.